Last Updated on by

 What Happens If A Drug Is Not on The Formulary for Medicare Part D

-If your doctor prescribes a medication that isn’t on your insurance plan’s drug list, you’ll be responsible for the entirety of the cost of the prescription rather than just a copayment.
+If your doctor prescribes a medication that isn’t on your insurance plan’s drug list, you’ll pay the entirety of the cost of the prescription rather than just a copayment.

-However, if you qualify for a formulary exception, you may be able to avoid paying full price.
+But, if you qualify for a formulary exception, you may be able to avoid paying full price.
+Yet, with the rising cost of prescriptions, it’s always better to choose a plan that includes your medications.

 How often does Medicare update the formulary list